 - Scleroderma.
 In many people with this rare progressive disease, the muscles in the lower esophagus stop moving, leading to severe gastroesophageal reflux.

-If your doctor has recommended anti-reflux surgery to treat gastroesophageal reflux disease (GERD), you may need esophageal manometry to make sure you don't have achalasia, which GERD surgery can't help.
+If your doctor has recommended anti-reflux surgery to treat gastroesophageal reflux disease (GERD), you might need esophageal manometry to make sure you don't have achalasia or scleroderma, which GERD surgery can't help.

-If you have chest pain not related to your heart, esophageal manometry may be recommended after an endoscopy to rule out GERD.
+If you have chest pain not related to your heart, esophageal manometry might be recommended if you don't respond to treatment for GERD.

 Esophageal manometry is generally safe, and complications are rare.
-You may, however, experience some discomfort during the test, including:
+You might, however, have some discomfort during the test, including:

 - Gagging when the tube passes into your throat